ellifteria/ellifteria.xyz/content/posts/24/05/240523-gc-math/index.md

 However, this means that we discarded no memory; the memory accessible to the program after garbage collection is the same as the memory accessible to the program before garbage collection.
 A garbage collector that doesn't collect any garbage ever is not a terribly useful garbage collector.

-Furthermore, the definition doesn't tell us *how* we should be collecting garbage either.
+Lastly, the definition doesn't tell us *how* we should be collecting garbage either.
 All it states is "garbage collection is a function that only changes the memory accessible to a program and discards only un-alive memory that is not accessible from the current state of the program."
+It doesn't explain what steps we should take to collect garbage, how we choose which memory should be kept, etc.

 So then, why would we model garbage collection like this?
 Just to make mathematicians happy?
-Well, there actually is a very good reason if we go a step further and mathematically model *how* we collect garbage.
+Well, there actually is a very good reason if we go a step further and delve into that last problem, if we mathematically model *how* we collect garbage.

 Let's say we mathematically model all of the steps we take to collect garbage.
 In other words, we provide mathematical functions that map how we partition $\Sigma^+$ into $\Sigma$ and $\Sigma'$.